 We believe that work of this sort is made possible only through careful observation and experimental methods combined with the affordances of new, interactive media, models and simulations.
 We invite you to explore the projects, people and publications of the ArticuLab.

-The ArticuLab is part of Carnegie Mellon University’s Human Computer Interaction Institute in the School of Computer Science.
+The ArticuLab is part of Carnegie Mellon University’s Human Computer Interaction Institute and the Language Technologies Institute, both in the School of Computer Science.
 We are located in: NSH 4604, 5000 Forbes Avenue, Pittsburgh, PA